KeKe-Li/data-structures-questions/src/chapter05/golang.01.md

 // New creates a Mutex with the given key which must be the same
 // across the cluster nodes.
-// machines are the ectd cluster addresses func New(key string, ttl int, machines []string) *Mutex {
+// machines are the etcd cluster addresses func New(key string, ttl int, machines []string) *Mutex {
 	cfg := client.Config{
 		Endpoints:               machines,